AnnaTernova/AnnaTernova/README.md

 <h2>💫 About Me:</h2>
 - 💞️ I'm seeking for opportunity to transform ideas into digital reality. <br>
 - 🌱 I'm passionate about creating software and tools to make a difference in people's lives.

+Hi there!
+I'm Sebastian.
+Welcome to my GitHub profile.

+### About my experience

+I've been programming for nearly 2 years and I'm extremely passionate about this field.
+My main interests revolve around MERN technologies (MongoDB, Express.js, React.js, Node.js), which I actively work with in my daily job.
+Over this time, I've gained a solid foundation in these technologies and I'm constantly expanding my knowledge.

+### My projects

+On my GitHub profile, you'll find a variety of projects that I've worked on, both as part of my learning journey and in practical applications.
+I strive to develop my skills by creating web applications that are both functional and visually appealing.
+I enjoy the opportunity to share my projects and code with other programmers.

+### My goals

+My main goal is to continuously grow my knowledge and programming skills.
+I aim to further specialize in the MERN stack and explore new technologies that enable me to build innovative solutions.
+Additionally, I'd like to actively engage with the programming community, share knowledge, and collaborate with fellow technology enthusiasts.

+### Contact

+If you're interested in collaborating or discussing programming, feel free to get in touch.
+You can find me on Facebook.

+Thank you for visiting my GitHub profile, and feel free to explore my projects!
 -  :love_letter:	 You can contact me at annaternova@icloud.com.